Aelerinya/notion-project-migration/SPEC.md

 # New migration proposal

-Each step will be a different subcommand of the `migrate` command
+Each step will be a different subcommand of the `migrate` command, with some manual steps.

+The operator will use [this Database view](https://www.notion.so/centre-securite-ia/25566ef02bab80b9817bcbb54bc6e370?v=25566ef02bab809ba023000c4084154b) to check the progress and perform the manual actions and checks.

+## Manual step: Select the projects to migrate

+by setting their `Migration status` to `Project to migrate`

 ## Step 1: Validation and display `initial-validation`
 - Target: All Tasks where `Migration status` is `Project to migrate`